-288 This may be what Professors Richard Revesz and Michael Livermore envision when they call for a new Executive Order that emphasizes "agenda-setting" and "prioritize[s] the non-costbenefit analysis function of OIRA, including interagency coordination and harmonization, and distributional analysis."
+288 This may be what Professors Richard Revesz and Michael Livermore envision when they call for a new Executive Order that emphasizes "agenda-setting" and "prioritize[s] the non-cost-benefit analysis function of OIRA, including interagency coordination and harmonization, and distributional analysis."
 RICHARD L. REVESZ & MICHAEL A. LIVERMORE, RETAKING RATIONALITY: HOW COST-BENEFIT ANALYSIS CAN BETTER PROTECT THE ENVIRONMENT AND OUR HEALTH 171 (2008).
 For a critique of such a proactive approach, see DeMuth & Ginsburg, supra note 187, at 906-11.
 The history of regulatory review has also been highly contentious.
 For better or worse, the process is seen primarily as a mechanism for weakening regulation in an effort to control costs.
-See Bagley & Revesz, supra note 229, at 1263-82 (describing the history of OIRA review's exerting a primarily deregulatory effect).
+See relevant policy expertise may be better equipped to do so.289 Still, OIRA might play an important role in this effort.
+Its resource management offices, which possess programmatic and budgetary expertise, could provide essential support.
+And on the budgetary side, OMB might propose cross-cutting budget allocations to help incentivize the agencies to work together.